ibm-mas/ansible-devops/docs/playbooks/dependencies.md

 !!! tip
     The playbook will generate a yaml file containing the definition of a Secret and KafkaCfg resource that can be used to configure the deployed cluster as the MAS system Kafka.

-    This file can be directly applied using `oc apply -f /tmp/kafkacfg-amqstreams-system.yaml` or added to the `mas_config` list variable used by the `mas.devops.suite_install` role to deploy and configure MAS.
+    This file can be directly applied using `oc apply -f /tmp/kafkacfg-amqstreams-system.yaml` or added to the `mas_config` list variable used by the `ibm.mas_devops.suite_install` role to deploy and configure MAS.

 ## Install MongoDb (CE)